aws-samples/aws-cdk-examples/python/ecs-serviceconnect/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation

+To deploy this stack run `cdk deploy --all`

+You can then see how the two containers by running `curl <ALB_ENDPOINT>/get-data`, which will return an array from the backend service at its local domain.

 Enjoy!